slowernews/hamster-system/README.md

 ---
 ####Others:

-- to detail an action (sometimes a file or a folder name):
+- if you need to detail an action (sometimes a file or a folder name):

         Insert a comment: (comment)
         Example with an action: Write a mail to Susy (your comment here)